"""Module for the Line class."""

 -------

-The line of best fit.
+The line of best fit, and optionally the error of the fit.

 Raises